Tax Guides

 When Per Diem Is Better

-- You travel to locations with high per diem rates.
-Cities like New York ($86 M&IE) and San Francisco ($86 M&IE) have generous meal allowances.
+• You travel to high per diem rate locations (New York and San Francisco both offer $86 M&IE)

 When Actual Expenses Are Better

-- Your actual meal costs exceed the per diem rate.
-If you’re entertaining clients at high-end restaurants, actual expenses will usually yield a larger deduction (assuming you have proper documentation per the business meal receipt requirements).
+• Your actual meal costs exceed the per diem rate (client entertainment at upscale restaurants typically yields larger deductions with proper documentation per business meal receipt requirements)

 The 50% Deduction Limit on Meal Per Diem

-Whether you use per diem or track actual expenses, business meal costs are generally subject to a 50% deduction limit.
-This means if your per diem M&IE rate is $68 per day, you can only deduct $34 per day for tax purposes.
+Whether using per diem or actual expenses, business meal costs are generally subject to a 50% deduction limit.
+If your per diem M&IE rate is $68 daily, only $34 deducts for tax purposes.

-For employers using per diem to reimburse employees: the employer claims the full reimbursement as a business expense but is subject to the 50% limit on the meal portion of the per diem.
-The lodging portion is fully deductible.
+For employers reimbursing employees: employers claim full reimbursement as business expense but face the 50% limit on the meal portion of the per diem.
+Lodging portions deduct fully.

 Partial Day Per Diem: First and Last Day of Travel

-You don’t get the full M&IE rate for partial travel days.
+Full per diem rates don't apply to partial travel days.
 The IRS allows 75% of the applicable M&IE rate for the first and last day of business travel.
-For a location with a $68 M&IE rate, that means $51 for departure and arrival days.
+For $68 M&IE rate locations, partial days yield $51.

 Incidental Expenses: What's Included

-The M&IE rate covers more than just meals.
-“Incidental expenses” include:
+M&IE rates encompass more than meals.
+"Incidental expenses" include:

-- Mailing costs for filing travel vouchers and paying employer-sponsored charge card billings
+• Mailing costs for filing travel vouchers and charge card payments

 Per Diem for Employers: Setting Up an Accountable Plan

-If you’re an employer reimbursing employees at per diem rates, the reimbursement must be made under an accountable plan to avoid being treated as taxable wages.
-An accountable plan requires:
+Employers reimbursing employees at per diem rates must operate under an accountable plan to avoid being treated as taxable wages.
+Accountable plan requirements include:

-- Substantiation: Employees must substantiate time, place, and business purpose (but not amounts, since you’re using per diem)
+2. Substantiation: Employees must provide time, place, and business purpose records (not amounts, since per diem applies)

 Common Per Diem Mistakes to Avoid